rvaiya/warpd/README.md

-# Overview
+# What

-A small X program which provides a modal keyboard driven interface for cursor manipulation.
-The program was originally inspired by the mousekeys feature of Kaleidoscope, the firmware for the Keyboardio.
+A modal keyboard driven interface for mouse manipulation.

 # Demo